 Similar to Groove’s Content Marketing Mastery course is Copyhacker’s Copy School, a course taught by founder Joanna Wiebe.
 The purpose of the course is to teach students how to write copy (website, email, etc) that converts.

 Instead of the course, Joanna could continue supplying free, helpful content to her audience every week, but like us, she knows how valuable it will be for her to make the transition from “copy expert” to trusted copy educator and advisor.

 To create something similar for your own brand, consider your (or your company's) area of expertise.
 Likely, you’re well-known for something (whether it’s customer service, content marketing, copywriting, etc), so don’t be afraid to leverage whatever that is into something bigger.

 Like the Groove and Copyhackers examples, both brought in experts to help guide the content for their courses, which is an excellent way to give customers special access (an essential part of great customer service, as we covered earlier), while adding a level of authenticity to the course.

 Once you’ve identified the topic, consider who from your community would make good partners, outline your initial thoughts for the course, then begin reaching out to potential partners to set things into motion.

 Rather than a “one-off” online course, a complete library full of varied, helpful content may be something worth investing in.

 For example, Hubspot offers their customers access to Hubspot Academy, a searchable content library for new and old customers alike.
-Within the library, Hubspot combines video courses (like training videos) with downloadable guides, certification opportunities, and more.
+Within the library, Hubspot combines video courses with downloadable guides, certification opportunities, and more.